telerik/winforms-docs/scheduler/appearance/formatting-cells.md

           element of type __DayViewAllDayHeader__.

->tipStill wondering what type of cell is the cell that you want to format?
-You can employ
+>tip Still wondering what type of cell is the cell that you want to format?
+You can employ[
-            [
               RadControlSpy
-            ]({%slug tools-controlspy-overview%})
-            for this task.
+            ]({%slug winforms/tools/controlspy%})for this task.
+>

 ##
         Formatting data cells.